 Fresh local produce, jams and pickles, handmade and homemade goods, fishing and surfing gear, clothing, jewellery and second-hand wares, are all on offer at the colourful Crescent Head markets.
 Markets are held on the 3rd Sunday of the month at the Crescent Head Reserve.
 If you’re unlucky to miss the markets there is no need to worry as the local cafes will keep you satisfied.
 Drop into the Green Room Café and Fruit for a bite or check out the classic Barnett’s Bakers, serving up mouth-watering baked goods.

-There are a number of scenic drives from Crescent Head Holiday Park.
-Follow the picturesque Bellmore River to Gladstone for art galleries and gift shops and visit the town of Smithtown – the home of Milo!
-To the east is Arakoon National Park and the historical Trial Bay Gaol at Laggers Point.
-Not only does it date back to the 1880’s, but the location is one of the few places on the east coast of Australia where you can see the sun set over the water.
+The best way to explore the local area is to take a drive through the many small towns and costal routes that surround Crescent Head.
+There are a number of options available but make sure to follow the picturesque Bellmore River to Gladstone.
+The drive will take you past numerous art galleries, gift shops and through the town of Smithtown – the home of Milo.
+If you head to the east you will come across Arakoon National Park before reaching the historic Trial Bay Gaol at Laggers Point.
+With a rich history dating back to the 1880’s, the location is hauntingly beautiful and one of few places on the east coast of Australia where you can see the sun set over the water.